IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Introduction

-This is the kernel generator.
+This is the kernel generator responsible for producing HERACLES ISA kernels for various polynomial operations that occur in FHE.

 # Dependencies